 Can you use k-cups in the Verismo?
-I get asked this a lot, but the answer is no. Keurig k-cups are bigger than Verismo pods and they won’t work with the Verismo.
+Unfortunately, NO. K-cups are bigger than Verismo pods and they won’t work with the Verismo.
 Can you use Verismo pods in Keurig?
-Well, you probably can place the Verismo pod into the machine.
-But since the k-cups and verismo pods (*k-fee type of pods) are so different in size, I doubt that you’ll get good results.
-After all, K-cups are a lot cheaper than verismo pods, so I would just stick to regular k-cups.*Starbucks Verismo machines & pods use K-fee capsule system.
+Well, you can place the Verismo pod into the machine, but since the k-cups and verismo pods (*k-fee type of pods) are so different in size, you won’t get a good results and you can also damage your brewer.*Starbucks Verismo machines & pods use K-fee capsule system.
 The system was developed in Switzerland and it’s a part of KRÜGER Group.

 Customer Reviews for the Verismo .
 We have the most amazing community here.
 Please check out the comment section below to see what Coffee Stylish readers think about their Verismo machines.
 I’m sure you’ll find some useful info.
 Of course, you can read more opinions at starbucksstore .com (in the product reviews section, below each model).

 Do Verismo pods work in Nespresso?
 Nespresso capsules are smaller than Verismo pods so there is a big chance that Verismo pods will not fit into your Nespresso.
 You can try, but personally I wouldn’t use these two together.